Theme: Implementing the new research ideas to eradicate pancreatic cancers

 • The exposure of our event to your Company listing in the Global Business forum will have a great effect on your association.

-• Your representatives can network to update their knowledge and understanding of your organisation and services with key webinar delegates.
+• Your representatives can network to update their knowledge and understanding of your organization and services with key webinar delegates.

 • Neurology advertising materials such as posters, brochures, pamphlets, services that will be circulated to hospitals, universities, society and researchers will be integrated with information.